Guotepauc/Guotepauc/README.md

 My security work has since crossed **SOC operations, incident response, governance, vulnerability management and Cyber Threat Intelligence**.

-> **Understand how a system works.
-Understand how it fails.
-Then understand how an adversary can use that failure.**

 <p align="center"><a href="./About/Career-Journey.md"><strong>Read the full career journey →</strong></a></p>

 ## Beyond cybersecurity